 Career Pathways for Patient Transport Officers

 Patient transport staff can be also known by different titles depending in which State you live.

 - Non-emergency Patient Transport Officer (NEPT)

-- Ambulance Community or Transport Attendant (ATA)
+- Ambulance Community or Transport Attendant (ATA) (Diploma qualification is preferred)

 - Private company Patient Transport Officer (PTO)